 1. Consign Clothes for Extra Cash

-You need to weed out clothing that the kids don’t fit into anymore, right?
+You need to weed out clothing (affiliate link) that the kids don’t fit into anymore, right?
 Why not get paid for it?
-The kids helped us weed through clothing and toys they no longer used.
+The kids helped us weed through clothing (affiliate link) and toys they no longer used.
 They were motivated too to get this trip paid for so they could meet Mickey!
 We were able to put several totes of items together and take them to our local consignment shop.
 We earned several hundreds of dollars this way.

 2. Sell What You Don’t Need